feathersui/feathersui-website/docs/as3-starling/button.md

 ---
-title: How to use the Feathers Button component (Starling version)
+title: How to use the Button component (Starling version)
 sidebar_label: Button
 ---